-They are everywhere, mostly invisible, and they keep our world running - bacteria, viruses, algae and fungi.
+They are everywhere, live in and around us, are mostly invisible and keep our world running: Microorganisms - bacteria, viruses, algae and fungi.

-"Microorganisms are important - and they taste good (as long as you eat the right ones)," Freistetter says.
-At Geist Heidelberg, he explains the cosmos of microbiology in an informative as well as entertaining way, showing us a history of the world as it has never been seen before.
+"Microbes are important - and they taste good (as long as you eat the right ones)," says Freistetter, who explains the cosmos of microbiology in an informative as well as entertaining way at Geist Heidelberg, showing us a history of the world as it has never existed before.

-Dr. Florian Freistetter is an astronomer, author of numerous books and science bus ter cabaret artist.
+Dr. Florian Freistetter is an astronomer, author and Science Buster cabaret artist.
 His podcast Sternengeschichten is one of the most successful science podcasts in the German language.
 As a columnist, he regularly writes Freistetter's Formula World for Spektrum der Wissenschaft.

 Wonder bacteria and star snot